 Learning as much as you can about your partner and your relationship before your marriage is what can save you the price of feeling like your life and love has been wasted.
 Not to mention the financial cost of divorce (and even before that the average wedding costs $30,000).
 Everyone deserves to know if they have the tools to make their relationship last.

 What You Learn With Premarital Counseling At Twin Cities Marriage and Family Therapy

 1. How to Communicate in Married Life

 Communication forms the foundation of our relationships.
 Communication, in many ways, is key.
 But the way that most other marriage counselors think of it is too simplistic.
 The truth is that communication alone, won’t save a marriage.
 It is the other aspects of our marital lives that keep us together and happy, that’s why when seeking premarital counseling, steps 2-7 on this list should be a part of any program.
 Communication isn’t the only factor for successful relationships, but it is the first step.
 That’s why we developed our Sail Technique for couples communication.

 2. How to Approach and Appropriately Resolve Marital Conflict

 In many ways this goes hand-in-hand with communication, but it is important in its own right.
 Many couples seem to think that there is a certain amount of conflict that is right with any relationship.
 Perhaps you have seen family or friends who have no conflict at all, but remain distant.
 Some couples fight all the time in public but have a rich and fulfilling relationship.
 On the surface this doesn’t make sense, but the fact of the matter is that it isn’t how much we conflict but how we conflict.

-On this point, I usually get couples started about thinking about communication with my free “gentle start to conflict” exercise.
+On this point, we usually get couples started about thinking about communication with our “gentle start to conflict” exercise.
 You can get a sneak peak of this in our SAIL resource.

 3. Learn How to Build Emotional Intimacy